-Some of us are fortunate enough to have had loving mothers who demonstrate this kind of calm caring.
-They may have been far from perfect and even wild some of the time.
-But when the chips were down as they say, they gave us the kind of attention that is not separate from wisdom.
-What we need is your own loving acceptance.
-For the many who didn’t know this kind of loving awareness, the good news is that we can find it in ourselves.
+Some of us were fortunate enough to have had loving mothers who demonstrate this kind of calm caring.
+They may have been far from perfect most of the time.
+But sometimes, when the chips were down, they gave us that compassionate attention that is not separate from wisdom.
+But many of us didn’t know this kind of loving, accepting awareness, and we fear that we didn’t know how to offer it to our own children.
+The good news is that we can find it in ourselves.

 “Darling, I am here for you.”
 The great Zen master Thich Nhat Hahn composed this “mantra of true presence.”
 Please consider saying this to yourself.
 Look in the mirror in the morning and say it.
 Say it late at night when you can’t sleep.
 Say it all the time.
 Offer yourself the gift of kind attention.
 Have the kind intention to let yourself be.

 “Darling, I know you are there and I am so happy.”
 This is another mantra from the Zen master.
 What a wonderful thing to hear!
-Some of the people (ok, men) in my meditation group claim to not like this phrase, preferring, “I’m here for you, bro” or something similar.
-But truthfully, we all want to be dear to someone and to have our mere presence make someone happy.
+Some of the people claim to not like this phrase, preferring, “I’m here for you” or “I’m here for you, buddy” or something.
+But truthfully, we all want to be dear to someone and yes, even darling, and to have our mere presence make someone happy.
 And it turns out that we don’t have to pine and wait!
 We can say this mantra anytime, and lots of times.
 And it may be that tiny moments of letting ourselves be, offering ourselves the reminder that we are wonderful just as we are, literally full of wonder, can change our lives.